PSoteropulos/psoteropulos/README.md

 ## About Me
 - 🌱 Full Stack Developer with a focus on creating fun, engaging, and meaningful applications.
 - 🏫 Teaching and coding the days away at Coding Dojo's Web Dev bootcamp.
 It is wild how much you get to ***LEARN*** while teaching.
-- 🤓 Nearing fulfillment of my 2023 goal to do at least one algo per day!
-So close!
+- 🤓 Recently fulfilled my 2023 goal of doing at least one algo per day!
 Check it out here [AlgoPractice](https://github.com/psoteropulos/AlgoPractice)
+- ☕ *Finally* learning Java.
+Trying to complete an 8 week course in 2 weeks for "reasons".
+Wish me luck!
-- 😅 *Finally* starting to put together a proper portfolio.
-Coming soon...
+- 😅 *Finally finally* starting to put together a proper portfolio.
+Coming soon(ish)...
 - 🔭 Working on several projects like [moodRING](https://github.com/psoteropulos/moodRING), [CookBook](https://github.com/psoteropulos/CookBook-Group-Project), AIsop (sorry friends, private repo), and more that are not *quite* ready to share.
 - 🎶 Check out my baby, [moodRING](https://moodring.net)
 - 🔮 Check out [AIsop](https://aisop.io)!
 This is an early version created by myself and my teammates at Sojourn Creations.
 V2 coming soon!